aero29/NAX/README.md

 NAX was first developed to design distortion tolerant propulsion systems for *Boundary Layer Ingestion* or *Turbo-Electic propulsion* configuarations as mentioned in NASA N+3 category.

-> It was presented at ASME International Gas-Turbine Institute - Turbo Expo, Norway, 2018

 **To cite this code:**